Whitcoulls: Whitcombe & Tombs

+History

 In 1971, Whitcombe & Tombs merged with Coulls Somerville Wilkie to become Whitcoulls, and has since been sold several times.
 It now operates as a retail chain only.

-The limited company itself described here has changed its name to reflect the changes in ownership.
-It became the holding company Printing and Packaging Corporation Limited at the time of the merger.
-It became Whitcoulls Group Limited in 1982, WGL Group Limited in 1993 and has been known as WGL Retail Holdings Limited since 1995.
-It is still on the companies register as company number 120265.
-Its current ultimate parent that can be traced appears to be Whitcoulls Finance in Australia, ACN 109 241 394.

-In 2001 U.K retailer W H Smith purchased the company.
+In 2001, UK retailer WHSmith purchased the company.

-In 2004 Whitcoulls was sold to REDgroup a retail operations company owned by Pacific Equity Partners, a subsidiary of UK-based insurance company Prudential.
+In 2004, Whitcoulls was sold to REDgroup a retail operations company owned by Pacific Equity Partners, a subsidiary of UK-based insurance company Prudential.

 On 17 February 2011, RedGroup Retail (including the Borders, Angus & Robertson as well as Whitcoulls chains) were placed into voluntary administration with Ferrier Hodgson appointed as administrators.

-On 26 May 2011 it was announced that the company had been sold to Project Mark Ltd, part of the James Pascoe Group owned by the Norman family who have a history of turning around troubled companies such as the Farmers department store.
+On 26 May 2011, it was announced that the company had been sold to Project Mark Ltd, part of the James Pascoe Group owned by the Norman family, who also owned the Farmers department store.

-Despite operating in the retail sector, in the years 1958-2013 there was a small publishing program based in Christchurch under the Whitcoulls imprint.
+Despite operating in the retail sector, Whitcoulls ran a Christchurch-based publishing programme from 1958 to 2013.

-As of 2022 Whitcoulls is trading as a major retailer with more than 50 stores across New Zealand which offer "books, stationery, toys, puzzles, games, gifts, greeting cards and wrap, and magazines".
+As of 2022, Whitcoulls trades as a major retailer with more than 50 stores across New Zealand offering books, stationery, toys, puzzles, games, gifts, greeting cards and wrap, and magazines.